Thuraya/The Little Abundant One (ath-thuraya)

 M45 (Pleiades), star cluster, magnitude 1.6

 Ibn Qutayba (d.
 879 CE) reported that Thuraya was said to rise on the morning of May 13 and set on the morning of November 13.
-On account of the precession of the equinoxes, today we can expect to observe Thuraya setting in early December and rising at the end of May, as seen from the latitude of Tucson.
+On account of the precession of the equinoxes, today we can expect to observe Thuraya setting in early December and rising at the beginning of June, as seen from the latitude of Tucson.
 (See How to Observe on the About page for more on this topic.)

 In the calendars of Qushayr and Qays, the morning setting of Thuraya occurs at the end of the autumnal rainy season called al-wasmi.
 This season is so named because the rains literally mark (yasim) the ground in terms of both the force with which the heavy rains hit the parched earth and the green foliage that quickly appears as a result of the rain.